The Early Bird: Cat Osterman

-“The mental part of my game started when I was growing up,” she has said.
+“The mental part of my game started when I was growing up,” she’s said in the past.

 Osterman is an Eagle athlete, and she credits a good majority of her work habits and mental make-up, keys to the Eagle mindset, to her upbringing as a young athlete.

 She became the fourth female to ever be enshrined in the Little League Hall of Excellence, and the first to be recognized for a career in the sport of softball.
 Not only that, she is a former three-time NCAA National Player of the Year, a four-time All-American, and a two-time Olympic Gold Medalist.

 To Osterman, much of her success can be traced back to the early stages of her pitching career, in practices she would have with her dad.

 “I think the biggest thing is my dad instilled an incredible work ethic in me.
 There is not a day that I go out and just go through the motions.
 Every practice may not have a written down purpose but I know once I started throwing, as soon as a pitch feels off, I know what my purpose is and how I have to proceed in order to make that practice worthwhile,” she said in an interview on the Brian Cain Peak Performance Podcast.